nrobledosagredo/inventory-management-system/README.md

 ## Overview

 A simple inventory management system that integrates several AWS services, including AWS Amplify, Amazon Cognito, Amazon DynamoDB, Amazon S3, and AWS AppSync.
-Built with Next.js and shadcn/ui for a responsive, modern user experience.
+Built with Next.js and shadcn/ui.

 This project was created for learning and demonstration purposes.